SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-logic-app.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-logic-app.png')} alt="Thumbnail icon" width="50"/>

-Azure Logic App is a cloud platform where you can create and run automated workflows with little to no code.
+[Azure Logic App](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) is a cloud platform where you can create and run automated workflows with little to no code.
 This integration helps in monitoring logic app workflow's run status, trigger history, run history, and performance.
 It also helps in tracking successful delivery or receipt, errors, and properties for business-to-business (B2B) messages.

-For more details on Azure Logic App, refer to the Azure Logic App [documentation](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview).

 ## Log and Metric types

 For Azure Logic App, you can collect the following logs and metrics:

 * **Workflow runtime diagnostic events**.
-To know more about the different resource log category types and schemas collected for Azure Logic App, refer to [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#resource-logs).
+To know more about the different resource log category types and schemas collected for Azure Logic App, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#resource-logs).
 * **Integration Account track events**.
-To know more about the different tracking schemas for integration accounts, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/logic-apps/tracking-schemas-as2-x12-custom).
+To know more about the different tracking schemas for integration accounts, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/logic-apps/tracking-schemas-as2-x12-custom).
 * **Logic App Workflow Metrics**.
 These metrics are available in [Microsoft.Logic/Workflows](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-logic-workflows-metrics) namespace.
 * **Integration Account Metrics**.
 These metrics are available in [Microsoft.Logic/IntegrationServiceEnvironments](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-logic-integrationserviceenvironments-metrics) namespace.

-For more information on supported metrics and their units, refer to [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#key-vault-metrics).
+For more information on supported metrics and their units, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/key-vault/general/monitor-key-vault-reference#key-vault-metrics).

 ## Setup